JulienPalard/formations/python-initiation/initiation.md

 Mais le REPL sert a tester : on peut bien tester print dans le REPL.

+Exercices:
+ - Print 42
+ - Number of seconds in a year
+ - Using operators

 ## str, list, int, ...

 ```python